Wit-K/Guide-to-CO2-Reduction/analysis.md

     *   Electricity can create many different things, so we need to determine what percentage of the electrons actually went into the desired target product.

 3.  **Stability (Durability):** *How long does the catalyst last?*
     *   A catalyst works very fast for the first 10 seconds but dies out afterward is useless.
 We analyze stability by monitoring how the Activity and Selectivity change over time.

-These 3 pillars will be expanded later, but for now just keep in mind that we need these three things from the data that you will be collecting.

----

-## 2. Data Collection
+### 1.2 Datas We Need to Collect
 A dataset typically requires the collection of three distinct metrics.

 ### A. Electrical Data